ARTICLE 1 PURPOSE

 SECTION 2.
 Special meetings of the members may be called at any time.

 SECTION 3.
 Regular meetings will be held at least once per month in August, January, June, July, and October.The President will determine the time and place of the regular meetings, with the exception of the July meeting, deferring to Article III, Section 4 herein.

 SECTION 4.
 The theme of the July meeting will be one of social interaction.
 The format, time, and place of the July meeting will be determined by a committee appointed by the President.

 SECTION 5.
-Notice of each annual or regular meeting shall be given by the President or any three Directors in writing, delivered or mailed or by publication, not less than ten (10) nor more than thirty (30) days before the meeting.
-Notice of each special meeting shall be given by the President or any three Directors in writing, delivered or mailed or by publication not less than three (3) days before each meeting.
+Notice of each annual or regular meeting shall be given by the President or any three Directors in writing, delivered or mailed or by publication or electronically, not less than ten (10) nor more than thirty (30) days before the meeting.
+Notice of each special meeting shall be given by the President or any three Directors in writing, delivered or mailed or by publication or electronically not less than three (3) days before each meeting.